This post may contain affiliate links. Please see my disclosure policy for more details.

 Head south from Perth down the Kwinana Freeway (could they not decide whether to name the road after a kiwi or a banana?), continue for about half an hour past Mandurah, and you’ll come to the coastal area of Yalgorup National Park.

-Known for its elongated lakes, peppermint woodland, tuart forest and ancient Lake Clifton thrombolites, my travel mate Michi and I decided to make Yalgorup the first overnight stop on our five-week camping road trip from Perth to Adelaide.
+Known for its elongated lakes, peppermint woodland, tuart forest and ancient Lake Clifton thrombolites, Yalgorup was the first overnight stop on our five-week camping road trip from Perth to Adelaide.

-After spending five months enjoying city life in Perth, and for me, a final six weeks of house sitting in fairly luxurious homes, the weather in November was finally warm enough to contemplate camping down south, and we said goodbye to Perth early that morning by watching a beautiful sunrise in Kings Park (after I went round to pick Michi up and found him asleep on the sofa in last night’s clothing – seemed he’d enjoyed his final night with his house mates a bit too much)!
+My travel mate, Michi, and I said our final goodbye to Perth that morning by watching a beautiful sunrise in Kings Park (after I went round to pick Michi up and found him asleep on the sofa in last night’s clothing – seemed he’d enjoyed his final night with his house mates a bit too much)!

-We spent the rest of the day exploring Penguin Island off the coast of Rockingham, where German Michi turned a spectacular shade of red and proved it’s not just British people who get sunburnt on the first day of their holiday, and arrived at Yalgorup National Park in the early evening, where we threw ourselves into our new outdoor, nomadic, low-budget lifestyle head first by bush camping in the $11-a-night Martins Tank Campground.
+We spent the rest of the day exploring Penguin Island off the coast of Rockingham (where German Michi turned a spectacular shade of red and proved it’s not just British people who get sunburnt on the first day of their holiday!) and arrived at Yalgorup National Park in the early evening.

 Preston Beach Camping in Yalgorup National Park

-Since we hadn’t realised the campsite (set back from Preston Beach and nestled amongst woodland on the edge of Martins Tank Lake) lay at the end of a long unsealed road, or that driving along this kind of road was like driving across an icy cattle grid, with the car shaking like a giant version of those vibrating power plates they have in the gym, we didn’t arrive at the on-site ranger’s tent to check in until it was almost completely dark!
+Unfortunately, we hadn’t realised the campsite, set back from Preston Beach and nestled amongst woodland on the edge of Martins Tank Lake, lay at the end of a long unsealed road.
+I can only describe the driving experience as similar to driving across an icy cattle grid!
+We didn’t arrive at the on-site ranger’s tent to check in until it was almost completely dark!